AidanWolfheart/EzySheetsChatApi/README.md

 flask run
 ```

+## Local Testing
+Run the following command to test the agent locally by entering the message thru the command prompt.
+`python -m local_agent_chat`

 ## Manually Testing the API
 ```
 # Run the following command back to back.
 Should give end result of: 105